Renormalon cancellation and linear power correction to threshold-like asymptotics of space-like parton correlators: Renormalon cancellation and power correction to TMD limit of quasi-LFWF amplitude

 to the right of poles and pick up the residue at the pole.
 More precisely, the leading power contribution reads

 The first line corresponds to the hard contribution while the second line corresponds to the soft contribution.
 The NLP contribution reads

 It has the desired linear renormalon at $s=\frac{1}{2}$ and one can show that it precisely cancels the linear renormalon in the leading power hard contribution.
-Indeed, at leading power one has
+Indeed, at leading power one has for the quasi-LFWF

 At NLP one has

 Furthermore, one can check that the real part has no contribution at power $\frac{1}{p_zb_\perp}$.
 This implies that the Borel transform of the LFWF at LP reads ($u=\frac{\beta_0 t}{2}$, $L_b=\ln \frac{\mu^2b_\perp^2}{4}$)